 Metal poles are slippery when they’re cold.
 The more you warm up your body and the pole, the better your grip will be.
 Ideally, you have dry hands, but your body skin is warm and slightly moist.

-1. Stainless steal – Most durable material.
+1. Stainless steel – Most durable material.
 Best option if you have a nickel allergy.
-Works good for people with a slightly moist and naturally tacky skin.
+Works well for people with slightly moist and naturally tacky skin.
 Good in warm and humid climates, harder to warm up in the cold.
-Not so good for a dry skin.
+Not so good for dry skin.
 Generally speaking, many pole dancers find this material a bit too slippery.

 3. Brass – High grip.
 Thanks to its porous absorbing surface, it’s perfect for people with sweaty or oily skin, as well as for humid climates.
 Beware that if your skin is too dry, it might become slippery.
 And if your skin is naturally tacky, it can become too sticky in certain moves (static slides, spins and rotations).
 You should polish the finish with a special product once in a while to protect from tarnish.

 4. Powder Coated – Maximum grip.
 Not a traditional metal pole.
 I only recommend it if you struggle with grip due to excessive sweating, and if metal poles don’t „work“ for you.
 It can also be useful for outdoor photo shootings.
 Otherwise it’s too sticky for moves that require sliding and rotation.